-- 1. Withdrawal Management (ASAM Levels 1-WM and 3.2-WM) services shall be determined by a Medical Director or LPHA as medically necessary and in accordance with an individualized client plan. - ASAM Level 3.2-WM shall be available to adult beneficiaries who meet the necessary ASAM criteria in year one.
-ASAM Level 1-WM shall be available to adult beneficiaries who meet the necessary ASAM criteria by the end of Implementation Year two. - 3.
-The components of Withdrawal Management services are intake, observation, medication services and discharge services.
-For clients in Withdrawal Management, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care.
+- 1. The Contractor shall provide Withdrawal Management ASAM (Level 3.2-WM) to beneficiaries. - 2.
+Withdrawal Management services shall be determined by the Medical Director, LPHAs, by contracted and licensed physicians, or by nurse practitioners, as medically necessary, and in accordance with an individualized beneficiary's treatment plan. - 3.
+The components of Withdrawal Management services shall include intake, observation, medication services, care coordination and discharge services. - 4.
+For beneficiaries in Withdrawal Management, the Contractor shall provide case management services to coordinate care with ancillary service providers and facilitate transitions between LOCs.

-P. Opioid (Narcotic) Treatment Program Services
+N. Opioid (Narcotic) Treatment Program Services